christianlund2/fantasy-fanatics/README.md

 # The Fantasy Fanatics

 The Fantasy Fanatics is a site that keeps fans of the fantasy genre up to date on all the latest news and information on the universes they love.
-The site nicludes articles on history and lore, food, fashion, quizzes, polls and all the hottest gossip.
+The site includes articles on history and lore, food, fashion, quizzes, polls and all the hottest gossip.
 With content covering Harry Potter, Lord of the Rings, Star Wars, Doctor Who and more, it appeals to a wide range of fantasy topics.
 The site is useful for fans to read engaging articles, povide delicious recipes, and contribute a fun, social community for the fantasy-lover in everyone.

 Screenshots of responsive design go here.